2. Ensuring sufficient physical infrastructure and workforce capacity

 • Domestic pharmaceutical companies have commenced trials for chloroquine-based drug production as a further attempt to enhance the county’s approach in tackling the crisis with lower levels of reliance on the international market.

 A number of restructuring measures were taken to ensure coverage for COVID-19 patients.
 A public hospital (Pammakaristos General Hospital of Athens) has been transformed into a COVID-19 hospital, along with a private hospital in the Attiki region which will also be used for COVID-19 patients only.
 In selected general hospitals, medical wards and ICU units were also dedicated to COVID-19 patients only.
-A pressing need to secure hospital and ICU beds for patients with respiratory failure or other complications has been raised, therefore a detailed plan for increased ICU capacity has been set in motion.

 The initial increase in the total number of ICU beds came from: